appbaseio/reactivesearch/README.md

 ## 1. ReactiveSearch: Intro

 ReactiveSearch is a React UI components library for Elasticsearch.
-It has 25+ components for Lists, Dropdowns, RangeSliders, DataSearch, MultiLevelMenu, Calendars, Feeds, RatingsFilter, ResultCard and ResultList.
+It has 25+ components consisting of Lists, Ranges, Search UIs, Result displays and a way to bring any existing UI component into the library.

 The library is conceptually divided into two parts: